DBlassio/Dblassio.github.io/Professional.md

 {: .box-note}
 **<span style="font-size: 1.5rem">Data Scientist, [Marsh McLennan](https://www.marshmclennan.com)</span>** <span style="font-size: .9rem">(Mar 2022-Present)</span><br/><br/>
-Member of Corporate Information Solutions (CIS) as part of MMC Technology team working to research and develop use cases to drive corporate innovation, especifically in Machine Learning, Data Science and Automation.
+Member of Corporate Information Solutions (CIS) as part of MMC Technology team working to research and develop use cases to drive corporate innovation, especifically in Machine Learning, Data Science and Automation.<br/>
+- Collaborate with key stakeholders across the globe to translate complex needs into solutions through the usage of Machine Learning.
+- Designing, developing, optimizing, and maintaining state-of-the-art Machine Learning solutions that meet different business requirements.
+- Analyze multiple sources of information specifically from Finance and HR departments.
+- Support the decision making developing pipelines, platforms and metrics and using them to analyze trends and find root causes of variances, model inaccuracy and data drift
+- Productionalizing and automating large-scale end-to-end ML solutions in close collaboration with engineering teams.

 {: .box-note}